Callahan – A Dirty Harry Thriller – Lord Big Foot

 Harry would let off a couple of rounds, get the feel of the recoil and the balance.
 Even the most diminutive pea shooter was accurate in his hand.
 He pointed without thinking, the gun was just an extension of his arm, and the bullets went where he pointed.
 The autos all held more rounds than his forty-four.
 So, after the first couple of shots, it seemed pointless to just dump more shots into the same hole, but he did it anyway.
 The owners seemed to like to see the gun emptied every time.

 Harry couldn’t see the point of endless lead into the same spot.
 But then he’d not seen too many of the young guys hit the target, let alone get two in the same hole, so maybe that’s why they went for volume.
 It was the mathematical solution of probability they relied on.
 To be solved, he imagined some guys would need to look at much bigger magazines.

 Harry bought the Glock Twenty.
-It fired 10mm rounds, the magazine held a respectable fifteen rounds.
-He felt almost trendy as he walked out of the gun shop with the Austrian made high tech piece, several spare magazines and a case of ammo.
+It fired 10mm rounds, and the magazine held a respectable fifteen rounds.
+He felt almost trendy as he walked out of the gun shop with the Austrian made high tech piece, with several spare magazines and a case of ammo.
 Harry spent the next few years, not doing much.
 He took a few holidays.
 He even went to Europe several times.
 London, Paris, Edinburgh and Switzerland.